waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Item Mechanics:** EXP.ALL gives EXP to all party Pokémon, even non-participants.
 However, it reduces the total EXP gained per Pokémon.
 Best used for targeted training, otherwise store in PC.
 - **Silph Co.
 Puzzles:** The building contains unique navigation puzzles.
 Some floors have gates that open sequentially as you walk along a specific path (e.g., a northern corridor).
 The building also uses a complex network of teleporters that link different floors and isolated rooms.

-## VI.
-Tile Mechanics & Traversal Rules (v46174)
+## V. Tile Mechanics & Traversal Rules (v46223)
 - `ground`: Standard walkable tile.
 - `impassable`: Walls, counters, rocks, buildings, etc. Cannot be entered.
-- `water`: Crossable using SURF from the menu while adjacent.
+- `water`: Crossable using SURF.
+Must use SURF from the menu while adjacent to a water tile to begin surfing.
 - `ledge`: Can be jumped down, but not up.
 A single down press traverses the ledge.
 - `warp`: Teleport tile to another map or location.
 - `grass`: Tall grass for wild Pokémon encounters.
 Walkable.